alphagov/pay-tech-docs/source/documentation/07-integration-details.md

  - paid successfully
  - not paid because their card was rejected or they clicked cancel
  - not paid because your service (via the API) or service manager (via the self-service dashboard) cancelled the payment in progress
+ - not paid because of a technical error

 Your service should use the API to check the payment status when the user reaches the return URL, and provide an appropriate response based on the final status of the payment attempt.